 For those coming on a repeat visit, there's a new tour (see below) and three new exhibitions of note, two of which expand the story of immigration to America, to the era before Ellis Island opened (Journeys: The Peopling of America) and to the period after World War II through today (The Journey: New Eras of Immigration).
 Both are quite wall text heavy, which may frustrate some visitors.
 If you have to choose between the two, I’d pick “New Eras of Immigration” as it features affecting videos profiling recent immigrants, both legal and illegal.
 It also tells a story that’s rarely discussed in a balanced fashion: the myriad and surprising ways in which immigration is reshaping today’s America.
 The highlight of the last new exhibit, American Stories, are the monitors that allow visitors to take an actual, current citizenship test (I'm proud to say I got a perfect store).

 The final newish experience is the Hard Hat Tour, which takes visitors through the haunting—and unrenovated—Ellis Island hospital.
 Some 10% of the Ellis Island immigrants spent some time here, often right before being shipped back to Europe, their only crime being ill.
 The facility was closed for 60 years and it’s falling apart—hence the need for hard hats.
 The only new items are the oversized archival photos of hospital residents that French artist JR added onto the crumbling walls, broken windows, and metal lockers—a moving tribute.
+There's also a cafeteria on-site should you need a break, along with the "American Family History Center" which was expanded by 32 million records in 2015 (immigration info from the years 1924 to 1957 were added).
+Trained genealogists are on site to help visitors navigate the computer search; the cost for a session is $7.

 I am one of the 40% of all Americans who had a relative come through Ellis Island, as I said at the start, and I find it difficult to tour this museum without tearing up at some point.
 I have no doubt that even those visitors without this direct a connection will find the journey through Ellis to be one of the most moving experiences of their New York visit.